cristhianleonli/AnimationSequence/README.md

     }
     // using this function is better than adding
     // an empty animation block, since wait() will add the delay
-    // to the next block, instead of triggering a new empty animation .wait(for: 0.2)
+    // to the next block, instead of triggering a new empty animation block .wait(for: 0.2)
     .add {
         state = AnimationState()